 See what works for others who are very successful in your field.
 What does Google show on the first page of search results for someone in your field whom you respect?

 Carefully examine what you find.
 Observe how they create and curate their online visibility:

 See what you can learn about how to successfully be professionally and positively visible.

-Your goal is to understand where and how to build your professional visibility, not to copy someone else's work.
+Your goal is to understand how to improve your professional visibility, not to copy someone else's Profile.

 This post is in reaction to a discussion I had with a job seeker who is desperate for a job, but very reluctant to put herself "out there" online -- a very big mistake today.